 What Is the Average Credit Card Interest Rate?

-But much like there are many different types of credit cards, there are lots more credit card average APRs.
+But much like there are many different types of credit cards, there are lots more average credit card APRs worth considering.
 The average secured credit card’s APR is 19.17%, for example, while credit cards for people with excellent credit charge 14.19%.
 Clearly, a lot depends on your credit standing.
 So before looking for a credit card with a low APR, make sure to check your latest credit score for free.
 That will help you determine what type of interest rate to expect.

 It’s also important to note that in this article we will use “interest rate” and “APR” interchangeably.
 APR, or Average Percentage Rate, is a more specific term that describes how much interest a balance will accrue over the course of a year.
 But interest is assessed daily, so a credit card’s interest rate is its APR divided by 365 (days in a year).
 If your APR is 15%, for example, you would be charged interest at a rate of 15%/365 per day.
 That is, if you have a balance you don’t pay in full by the due date.